 The pages are thick and creamy - taking pen and ink and light watercolor.

-The first one I've starting using for doodling and sketches is Old Swedish Fairy Tales by Anna Wahlenberg, translated by Antoinette DeCoursey Patterson.
+Old Swedish Fairy Tales by Anna Wahlenberg, translated by Antoinette DeCoursey Patterson.
 Published in 1925 (I think) - my memory of Roman Numerals is a bit shaky

 There are three more - all with wonderful watercolor illustrations